max-burger/delegates/README.md

 __Keywords:__ Technological optimism, Carbon pricing, Climate delay, Mindset, Leverage points <br>

 ## Abstract
+One paradigm contributing to climate delay is the belief that technological innovation such as capturing and storing carbon can decouple economic growth from emissions in order to achieve the 1.5°C target without systemic changes.
+Based on surveys with UNFCCC COP24 delegates, higher belief in technological solutions related to climate change is associated with accepting higher temperature increases by 2100 and recommending lower carbon prices.
+While technology is important, relying solely on potential future advancements increases the risk of irreversible and catastrophic environmental and societal consequences.
+Our research emphasizes the importance of mindsets and paradigms in the pursuit of  climate action.

 ## License
 The data and code are licensed under a Creative Commons Attribution 4.0 International Public License.
 See __LICENSE.txt__ for details.